SAP-archive/cloud-s4-sdk-pipeline-lib/README.md

  In Jenkins click on "New Item" and create a new "Multibranch Pipeline" for your repository.

- Now you can use the pipeline in a Jenkinsfile by adding the following line on top of the file.
+ Now you can use the pipeline in a `Jenkinsfile` by adding the following line on top of the file.
   ```shell
  @Library(['s4sdk-pipeline-library']) _
   ```

- If you decide for [Pipeline for the SAP S/4HANA Cloud SDK](https://github.com/SAP/cloud-s4-sdk-pipeline), this is already done for you.
+ If you decide for [SAP S/4HANA Cloud SDK Pipeline](https://github.com/SAP/cloud-s4-sdk-pipeline), this is already done for you.

 ## Known Issues
 Currently, there are no known issues.